New York Roads - NY 100, 100/9A

 and NY 9A/100

 SB through the NY 9A/100 duplex; group photos 1-2 and 3-5 at the same interchanges.
 Everything is old, including button copy in the first photo.
 The left exit is part of an inside diamond necessitated by the southbound Taconic State Parkway being immediately adjacent to NY 9A/100 NB, such that underneath NY 117 appears to be a single reversed-direction highway.
-This part is known as the Briarcliff-Peekskill Parkway but is only signed as NY 9A and 100.
+This part is known as Briarcliff-Peekskill Parkway but is only signed as NY 9A and 100.
 The last photo is the ramp from NY 9A that carries mainline NY 100 SB.
 Bronx River Parkway has the right arrow, except New York doesn't use that color scheme.
 So it should really match the Sprain Brook Parkway shield in both width and arrow style.

 SB up to NY 100A/100C (C to the right, A straight, and 100 turns left).
 Second photo is Taconic to Saw Mill.

-I have this written as SB at the Sprain Brook Parkway, taken by Michael Summa in 1976, but it can't be - there's no SB left turn that would lead to the NB Sprain.
+I have this written as SB at Sprain Brook Parkway, taken by Michael Summa in 1976, but it can't be - there's no SB left turn that would lead to the NB Sprain.
 So it must be NB.

 Undoubtedly, the old signs look better than the new.